- Mount Union Admissions Website

-NCAA Division III: NCAA Division III programs must offer at least six sports for men and six for women, except that institutions will enrollment under 1,000 students may offer five sports per gender.
+NCAA Division III: NCAA Division III programs must offer at least six sports for men and six for women, except that institutions with enrollment under 1,000 students may offer five sports per gender.
 The institution must sponsor at least three team sports for each gender.
 The school also must have participating male and female teams or participants in the fall, winter and spring seasons.

 Mount Union has 23 sports (12 men and 11 women).

 Financial aid: NCAA Division III student-athletes are not permitted to receive athletically related financial aid.

 Mount Union believes that no student should fail to apply for admission purely for financial reasons.
 About 76 percent of our students receive some financial assistance based on demonstrated need.
 Mount Union also allocates institutional funds to be offered to students as merit-based awards.
 In 2009-2010, Mount Union students received financial aid in excess of $48 million.
 More than $22 million of that total was awarded in the form of institutional grants or scholarships.